 - Clear tax payments

 A customs clearance agent is the mediator between a client and a customs authority and handles processes and procedures related to customs clearance.
 A customs agent also:

 - Oversees liaison between both parties

 - Communicates information, updates, and requirements from the customs office to the client

 - Oversees tax payments and duties for the importer/exporter

 - Adheres to shipment requirements, standards, laws, and regulations for both importers and exporters.

 What are other important factors to consider for customs clearance?

-- Make sure there are no restrictions in relation to import/export activities for specific countries.
-For example, if you have a shipment that needs to be imported to Senegal, make sure that your freight is allowed to be shipped and received at its country of arrival.
+- Ensure there are no restrictions on import/export activities for specific countries.
+For example, if you have a shipment that needs to be imported to Senegal, ensure your freight can be shipped and received at its country of arrival.